- Important figure in the Egyptian Communist Party

 With Francois Mitterrand’s election as French president in 1981, the expulsion order against Malley was lifted and he returned with his family to France.
 He later resurrected his magazine, under the title Le Nouvel Afrique Asie, in which he published (in December 1989) a long interview with Yasser Arafat.
 That same edition also featured a copy of Arafat’s personal letter congratulating Malley on being permitted to return to his home.

 Simon Malley died on September 7, 2006.
 His son, Robert Malley, served as President Bill Clinton’s Special Assistant for Arab-Israeli Affairs (1998-2001) and as a foreign-policy advisor to Barack Obama.
-The younger Malley is currently the Middle East and North Africa program director for the International Crisis Group.
+The younger Malley subsequently became a leading figure (including President & CEO) with the International Crisis Group.